pakeke-constructor/umg-mod-monorepo/overview.md

-exists(ent) -- returns `true` if `ent` still exists as an entity, false otherwise

-extend("parent_ent", ent_def)
+umg.extend("parent_ent", ent_def)
 -- deepcopies all data from entity `parent_ent` into table `ent_def`.
 -- useful for doing OOP-like inheritance in entity definitions.

--- Local event dispatch
+-- event buses:
+umg.defineEvent("modname:my_event")
--- (these exist on both client-side and server-side, but act independently of -- one another.
-For example, the "draw" event is only available client-side) on(msg, func) -- listens to a local event call(msg, ...) -- broadcasts a local event
+-- events must be defined before they can be used. umg.on("modname:my_event", func) -- listens to a local event umg.call("modname:my_event", ...) -- broadcasts a local event

+-- question buses:
+umg.defineQuestion("modname:my_question", math.max)
+-- questions must be defined before they can be used. umg.answer("modname:my_question", reducer) umg.ask("modname:my_question", ...)

-register(name, alias) -- registers a resource for serialization
+umg.register(name, alias) -- registers a resource for serialization

-local data = serialize(obj) -- NOTE: If obj involves an entity, the entity id is set to nil. local obj, err = deserialize(data) -- deserializes data.
+local data = umg.serialize(obj) -- NOTE: If obj involves an entity, the entity id is set to nil. local obj, err = umg.deserialize(data) -- deserializes data.

-save(name, data) -- saves data to string `name`, (relative to world) load(name) -- loads data from string `name` (relative to world)

-expose("var", value) -- exports `var` to the global mod namespace.
+umg.expose("var", value) -- exports `var` to the global mod namespace.
--- Now, all other mods can access `value`.
+-- Now, all other mods can access `value` through the `var` global.

-client  -- Client side functions
+client  -- Client-side api
     client.send(event_name, ...) -- sends a message to server
-    client.on(event_name, func) -- listens to a message from server
+    client.on(event_name, func) -- listens to a message from server client.lazySend(event_name, ...) --lazy send: arrival not guaranteed

     client.atlas -- access to global texture atlas
     -- Images are automatically put in the texture atlas,